kalisio/kdk/docs/api/kmap/mixins.md

 * **center(longitude, latitude, altitude, heading, pitch, roll)** centers the globe view to visualize a given point at a given altitude with and orientation (default is pointing ground vertically [0, 0, -90])
 * **getCenter()** get the current globe view center as longitude, latitude and altitude

-### GeoJson Layer
+### Globe Style

-Make it possible to manage and style raw or time-based GeoJson map layers:
+Make it possible to setup Cesium entities objects with style based on (Geo)Json (feature) properties stored in entities:
-* **createCesiumGeoJsonLayer(options)** automatically registered GeoJson Cesium layer constructor
 * **convertFromSimpleStyleSpec(style)** helper function to convert from [simple style spec options](https://github.com/mapbox/simplestyle-spec) to [Cesium style options](https://cesiumjs.org/Cesium/Build/Documentation/GeoJsonDataSource.html#.load)
 * **convertToCesiumObjects(style)** helper function to convert from JSON description to Cesium objects
 * **register/unregisterCesiumStyle(type, generator)** (un)registers a function generating a Cesium object depending on the given type: